Top 15 Venture Capital Firms Investing in Software

 Image of LDV Capital - Top VCs in Software

-LDV Capital is a New York-based firm that backs technically-focused teams building companies around visual data.
-They invest in startups using computer vision, machine learning, and AI to interpret images and video.
+LDV Capital is a New York-based firm that invests in deep technical teams.
+They focus on startups using computer vision, machine learning, and AI to analyze visual data.

 • Industries of focus: Artificial Intelligence (AI), Computer Vision, Machine Learning, Software